percona/mongodb_exporter/docs/development-guide.md

 ### Sign the CLA

-Before you can contribute, we kindly ask you to sign our [Contributor License Agreement](https://cla-assistant.percona.com/percona/mongodb_exporter) (CLA).
+Before you can contribute, please sign our [Contributor License Agreement](https://cla-assistant.percona.com/percona/mongodb_exporter) (CLA).
 You can do this using your GitHub account and one click.

 ### Code of Conduct

-Please make sure to read and agree to our [Code of Conduct](./CODE_OF_CONDUCT.md).
+Please make sure to read and agree to our [Code of Conduct](https://github.com/percona/community/blob/main/content/contribute/coc.md).

 ### PR Checklist